darktable-org/camera-support/README.md

 ### -thformatstr

-Format string to use for header fields with statistics.
+Format string to use for table headers with statistics.
 Format is `no-percent;with-percent` with a semicolon delimiter.
 Default is `%v (%v);%v (%v / %v%%)`.
 See Go's fmt docs for details: https://pkg.go.dev/fmt
+Also accepts Markdown formatting allowed in tables.

 ### -segments